freenandes/topo-da-mente/content/note/maturity-model-for-design-systems.md

 ###### Engage

 - Continuously interacting with adopters to sense if the current needs are met or if new ones arise.
-- Have the design system in the leadership conversion when new ideas are forming to drive the organization forward.
+- Have the design system in the leadership conversations, when new ideas are forming.

 ###### Evolve